omric12/React-Projects/README.md

 ##

-Started react long time ago and always felt like somthing is missing.
+Started react long time ago and always felt like somthing is missing. .\
-Back to basics! lets KNOW React
+Back to basics! lets MASTER React